 Outreach:

-As much information, as possible about Public Housing will be disseminated through local media (newspaper, radio, television, etc.).
+As much information, as possible about Public Housing will be disseminated through local media (newspaper, radio, television, social media, Web sites, etc.).
 For those who call the HA Office, the staff should be available to convey essential information, or:

 The HA may hold meetings with local community agencies.